-Finally, the researchers have three RNA-seq projects:
+- The researchers currently have three ongoing transcriptomics projects:

 - An investigation of the genomic basis of local adaptation in common ragweed (Ambrosia artemisiifolia) using population genomic approaches.
 This project is using a combination of environmental association analyses and transcriptome-wide association analysis.